Kovan, Singapore: Geography

-As part of Hougang, Kovan is situated east of Serangoon, in Singapore.
+As part of Hougang, Kovan is situated east of Serangoon,and west of Defu Industrial Estate in Singapore.
 As a relatively small suburb, Kovan's boundaries are relatively unclear.
 The Urban Redevelopment Authority defines its boundaries as Hougang Avenue 2 to the north, Yio Chu Kang Road to the west, southwest and south and Upper Serangoon Road to the east.
 However in reality, numerous Kovan amenities are at the other side of Upper Serangoon Road outside the above boundary.
 These include: Kovan Heartland Mall, Kovan City, Kovan Hub, Kovan Market and Food Centre, Kovan Sports Centre, Paya Lebar Kovan Community Club.
 As with the North East MRT Line opening back in 2003, using Kovan as its station name, the surrounding areas began to adopt and incorporate its name into its amenities.

 Etymology

 Kovan was traditionally an area associated with the Teochew community.
-Kovan's Teochew name is "La gou jio", which means six miles from the old General Post Office at Fullerton Building.
+Kovan's Teochew name is 六块石 (Peng'im: lag8 go3 zioh8), literally "six pieces of stone", referring to how it is six miles (as measured in milestones) from the old General Post Office at Fullerton Building.
 A number of road names at Kovan commemorate the more prominent members of this community.